therealelyayo/Goldfish-stealer/README.md

 **Credits**

-<p>Credits goes to 9pingzzz in discord and Spyware.py for suggesting ideas!</p>
+<p>Credits to 9Pingz for making the powerful grabber!
+Please star this repository because it's new and it has been moved.</p>

 **Disclaimer**